techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 * You can view all .txt files without entering them into the SQL database(very useful if your server does not support MySQLi or you do not want to use it)
 * If your website does not have databases, remove the database dependant files in errors/.
 Alternativly do not use them.

+# Contribution

+If you want to contribute to this project, but don't know where to start, here is a list of features that needs implementation

+* Improved login(without .htaccess and .htpasswd)
+* Graphs showing crashes by(day, week, month)
+* Searchability for issues
+* Improve design
+* Improve issue IDs
+* Improve report-script to make sure the report data gets inserted into the correct database even with different order

 # Notes: